choria-legacy/stream-replicator/README.md

 This is a tool that consumes 1 topic in a NATS Streaming server and replicates it to another NATS Streaming server.

+**NOTE** As NATS Streaming Server is now deprecated and unsupported this project is also now deprecated.

 ## Features

   * Order preserving single worker topic replication